Lanjelin/CronometerPy/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Python Library for generating json for importing to Cronometer foods.
-They claim it's not possible, yet it's working like a charm.

 Import the makeJson()-function from [crono_json.py](https://github.com/Lanjelin/CronometerPy/blob/main/crono_json.py), and give it at least a name for the food, and a list of dictionaries containing the nutriends.
 It will return a dictionary you can use directly with json.dump.